dib-lab/elvers/docs/under_the_hood.md

 ```
 The `program_params` allow the user to choose quality-trimmed or kmer-trimmed reads as input to trinity, and pass paramters for memory and sequence type.
 Whereever possible, program params also include an `extra` parameter that enable the user to pass any number of parameters directly to the command line of that program.

-The `eelpond_params` specify that trinity produces two files, with the assembly_extension '_trinity'.
+The `elvers_params` specify that trinity produces two files, with the assembly_extension '_trinity'.
 These will be `BASENAME_trinity.fasta` and `BASENAME_trinity.fasta.gene_trans_map`.
 The `assembly_extension` allows us to have downstream steps that work on different assemblies, but trinity is an assembler, and should only ever produce an assembly with the extension `_trinity`.
 Assembly extensions are used downstream as well.
 For example, `paladin` only works on protein assemblies, and
 thus will only map to assemblies with the extension `_plass`.

 Assembly extensions are the most important of this type of parameter, but the differential expression steps also have a weird paramter they pass in: `contrast`.
 Target files are generated in `ep_utils/generate_all_targets.py` - have a look if you'd like to see how we build targets to pass into the Snakefile, and look for handling`assembly_extensions` and `contrasts`.